Charlotte Hornets: Revived Hornets

 Charlotte's "City" uniform for the 2020–21 season paid homage to the city's history as the first to house a U.S. Branch Mint and the Carolina Gold Rush.
 The base color is mint and letters and numbers are in granite black with metallic gold trim.
 Pinstripes are in gold.
 It also brought back the "Buzz City" crest in front.
 This theme was then revisited in their 2022–23 "City" uniform, this in granite black with "CLT" (Charlotte's main abbreviation) in gold with mint trim.
 Pinstripes alternate between gold and mint.

 For the 2021–22 season, the Hornets' "City" uniform visually mixed various elements from previous identities.
 The cursive "Charlotte" wordmark was inspired by the banners displayed during the franchise's 1988 uniform unveiling.
 The number placement on the left chest was reminiscent of the Bobcats' original uniforms.
 The purple cells recalled the court design used at the Charlotte Coliseum, and the teal gradient contained pinstripes, reminiscent of the uniforms worn from 1988 to 1997.
 The original "Hugo" logo was placed on the left leg, and the script "Hornets" wordmark was added to the right leg.
 Along the jock tag the Hornets added the "EST. 1988" sign acknowledging the team's inaugural year.

+In the 2023–24 season, the Hornets mixed both the "Buzz City" and Charlotte Mint themes for their "City" uniform.
+The design is a teal base with gold trim and mint side panels, with "Buzz City" in white with gold trim emblazoned in front.
+The mint theme was revisited anew in the 2024–25 "City" uniform, this time using the white "Association" uniform as the basis of the design.

+For Charlotte's 2025–26 "City" uniform, they brought back the "mix-tape" design worn in the 2021–22 season, but featured a yellow and orange gradient inspired by the Bird of Paradise, a flower that once captivated Queen Charlotte.

 The "Classic" edition featured a revival of the original Hornets pinstriped uniforms in the current Nike template.
 The teal version was used in the 2017–18 season, followed by a white version in 2018–19, complete with an alternate court marking the 30th anniversary of NBA basketball in Charlotte.
 For 2019–20, the Hornets wore purple versions of the pinstriped uniforms to commemorate the 25th anniversary of the uniform's unveiling.
+For the 35th anniversary season in 2023–24, the Hornets wore the throwback double pinstriped teal uniforms with purple side stripes, which they wore from 1997 to 2002.
+However, the Classic Edition court was not used with the uniform.

-Season-by-season record
+Performance record

 List of the last five seasons completed by the Hornets.
 For the full season-by-season history, see List of Charlotte Hornets seasons.